punctum-im/protocol-old/SPEC.md

 * Ux - User.
 The x is a number assigned to each user in the example.
 * Ix - Instance.
 The x is a number assigned to each instance in the example.
-* Sx - server.
+* Sx - Server.
 The x is a number assigned to each server in the example.
-* Ax - Action.
-The x is a number assigned to each action in the example.

 ## Dates